vineetg3/cpp-cheat-sheet/Data Structures and Algorithms.md

 * First-In First-Out operations where **priority** overrides arrival time
 * Ex: CPU scheduling (smallest job first, system/user priority)
 * Ex: Medical emergencies (gunshot wound vs. broken arm)
+* Some member functions of priority queues are:
+*empty(): Returns true if the priority queue is empty and false if the priority queue has at least one element.
+Its time complexity is O(1).
+*pop(): Removes the largest element from the priority queue.
+Its time complexity is O(logN) where N is the size of the priority queue.
+*push(): Inserts a new element in the priority queue.
+Its time complexity is O(logN) where N is the size of the priority queue.
+*size(): Returns the number of element in the priority queue.
+Its time complexity is O(1).
+*top(): Returns a reference to the largest element in the priority queue.
+Its time complexity is O(1).

+Elements are popped from the "back" of the specific container, which is known as the top of the priority queue.

 **Notes**
 * Often implemented as a `std::vector`